Jubatian/rrpge-spec/specs/cpu_inst.rst

 Memory access stalls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When reading and writing the Video RAM or the Video peripheral area the access may be stalled by the Video Display & Accelerator unit.
+When reading and writing through the 16 <=> 32 VRAM interface the accesses are stalled by the Graphics Display Generator, and may be stalled by the Accelerator unit.
 These stall cycles are defined as follows:

-- Until the end of the current display line if all display planes are enabled.
 - Until the end of the accelerator operation if any is running.
-- 1 cycle in the horizontal blanking area of display lines (0 - 399).
-- 1 cycle if one display plane is enabled.
-- 1 cycle if 2 display planes are enabled, and a Read access is performed.
+- 1 cycle for a Read access.
-- 2 cycles if 2 display planes are enabled, and a R-M-W access is performed.
+- 2 cycles for a R-M-W access.
-- 3 cycles if 3 display planes are enabled, and a Read access is performed.
-- 5 cycles if 3 display planes are enabled, and a R-M-W access is performed.

 Note that the processor always performs an R-M-W access when doing a write.

-Real hardware implementations may operate faster depending on how their accesses align with the Video Display & Accelerator unit's accesses (and so, it's stall requests).
+Real hardware implementations may operate faster depending on how their accesses align with the Graphics Display Generator unit's accesses.
 These minimal requirements release the need for designing slow cycle-exact emulators in order to reproduce the minimal requirements.

 Accesses to the lower half of the address space (Data, Stack and Code memories) are assumed to perform without stalls.
 A real hardware